 Supplement

-The DAVIS Parts Dataset contains a varity of densely annotated objects and their parts.
+The DAVIS Parts Dataset contains a variety of densely annotated objects and their parts.
 We envision this dataset being used for object part tracking and detection.

 Cite